vuetifyjs/vuetify/packages/docs/src/pages/en/components/ratings.md

 <example file="v-rating/prop-size" />

-#### Icon Label
+#### Aria Label

-Provide a label to assistive technologies for icons.
+Provide a label to assistive technologies for each item.

 <example file="v-rating/prop-icon-label" />